KeyboardKit/KeyboardKitPro/README.md

 </p>

 ## About KeyboardKit Pro

-KeyboardKit Pro helps you build custom keyboard extensions with Swift and SwiftUI.
-It extends the native Apple keyboard APIs and provides you with a lot more functionality than is otherwise available.
+[KeyboardKit][KeyboardKit] is a Swift library that helps you build custom keyboards with Swift and SwiftUI.
+It extends the native keyboard APIs and provides you with a lot more functionality than is otherwise available.

 The end result can look something like this...or entirely different: